ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/theory/soil/soil_carbon.md

 ### Plant inputs

-All plant inputs come in via the [litter model](./litter_theory.md).
-A portion of this mineralisation of litter is assumed to have occurred due leaching of simple compounds from the litter down into the soil.
+Most plant inputs come in via the [litter model](./litter_theory.md), due to litter mineralisation.
+A portion of this is assumed to have occurred due leaching of simple compounds from the litter down into the soil.
 This part of the litter mineralisation flux gets added to the {term}`LMWC` pool, and is calculated by

 $$I_L = C_l * M_C,$$